An integrated approach to accelerate green infrastructure development and financing.

 R20 works with sub-national governments to identify potential low carbon and climate resilient infrastructure projects – in the field of waste optimization, renewable energy and energy efficiency – and secure political and financial support for their development.

-Sub-national governments play a determinant role in creating environments in which projects can be successfully developed, financed and deployed, which is why R20 places these authorities at the center of its work.
+R20 places sub-national governments at the center of its work because they play a determinant role in creating environments in which projects can be successfully developed, financed and deployed.

 The 100 Climate Solutions Project Campaign is an ongoing initiative from R20 and the Leonardo DiCaprio Foundation (LDF) that leverages R20’s extensive sub-national networks to build a portfolio of green infrastructure projects.
 The campaign is not a stand-alone one but is linked to a number of innovative financial mechanisms to facilitate the development of the most promising projects.